How to Create Guiding Principles A Values Framework Quiz Define Moral Standards of Conduct

 6. Develop Hypotheses Based on the Results

-These six steps lead to the development of new knowledge.
+These six steps lead to understanding and new knowledge.
 Each step in the sequence requires that the research remain as unbiased as possible.
 So, a skeptic uses this type of process to make better decisions.
-If you are comfortable using this mindset, you’ll do well on the next portion of the spiritual pathways quiz.
+If you feel at ease with this mindset, you’ll excel in the upcoming section of the values framework quiz.

 The underlying premise of nationalism is pride based on artificial boundaries.
 This isn’t rational.
 Countries are artificial creations of man.
 A more reasonable approach is to understand that we are all people of this world.
 We need to unite to solve the issues.

 Nationalism is nothing more than an excuse to harm others because they are different.
 We live on one planet.
 National borders are artificial boundaries.
 Can you see how this works against finding solutions to the global problems of climate change and social inequities?
-If you do, you can pass this portion of the spiritual pathways quiz.
+If you do, you can pass this portion of the values framework quiz.
 Congratulations!

 Last, for emphasis, logic, not ideology.
 Ideology is a system that forms the basis of economic or political theory and policy.
 Most doctrines find their origin in mythology, not logic or fact.
 An ideology is a set of beliefs that becomes the basis for religious and political factions.
 The ideas that underpin ideology are, more often than not, a religion.
 Whereas logic guides without the bias and prejudice of religious mythology and superstition.